JasperTheSillyy/TraceV2/README.md

 ![image](./preview-1.1.2.png)

-# CHANGELOG - 1.0.2
+# CHANGELOG - 1.1.2
-- Removed the auto-updating system, because I found it annoying.
-- Added a new module.
-(Rapid GET/POST request sending)
+- Added a packet sniffing tool.
-- Added colors to the console.
+- Added a port scanning tool.

 This was made completely by a solo developer, so support will be appreciated.